Florida flood insurance

 While a standard home insurance policy can cover water damage from a burst pipe, it does not cover damage caused by floods.
 Only flood insurance can do that.

 What exactly counts as a flood?
-Any condition where two or more acres of normally dry land are inundated by inland or tidal waters or mudflow.
-Flood policies also offer coverage for groundwater seepage, mudflow, and floods caused by broken water mains.
+Any condition where one or more acres of normally dry land are inundated by inland or tidal waters or mudflow.

 Flood insurance can cover flood damage to your home, other structures, and your belongings.
 These are covered for their replacement cost up to the limits in your homeowners policy.